 Transfer them straight from the freezer to the basket for best results.

 - Don’t crowd the basket.
 Place the pizza rolls in a single layer for better circulation.
 If you end up stacking them, they will take longer to cook and may not heat evenly.

 - Flip halfway.
-This helps them crisp on all sides so the bottoms don’t become soggy.
+When you air fry pizza rolls, you need to flip them.
+This helps them crisp on all sides, so the bottoms don’t become soggy.

 - Adjust the cooking time.
-If you will be preparing a smaller amount, you may want to decrease the time by a minute.
+If you are preparing a smaller amount, you may want to decrease the time by a minute.

 Kitchen Tools You Will Need

 - Air Fryer – Different brands and sizes may require different cooking times, so be familiar with your model and make adjustments as needed.

 - Tongs – I love this set of 3, and I use every pair of them.
 They are so handy and grip amazingly well!